Chart Color Schemes

 The level of cultural diversity witnessed in Hamersley was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Hamersley, surveyed in June 2016, exhibited higher cultural diversity than most local markets, with 14.6% of its residents speaking a language other than English at home and 29.1% born overseas.
-Christianity dominated as the main religion, comprising 48.7% of Hamersley's population.
-Notably, Judaism was overrepresented in Hamersley at 0.2%, compared to 0.3% across Greater Perth.
+The suburb of Hamersley displays a higher level of cultural diversity than most local property markets, with 14.6% of residents speaking a non-English language at home and 29.1% born overseas.
+The most common religious affiliation is Christianity, followed by 48.7% of the population.
+The most distinct religious overrepresentation is in Judaism, which makes up 0.2% of the local population, compared to 0.3% across Greater Perth.

 Frequently Asked Questions - Diversity